Price Action Analysis in Trading

-In this article, I am going to discuss Price Action Analysis in detail.
+In this article, I am going to discuss Price Action Analysis in Trading.
 Please read our previous article before proceeding to this article where we discussed Candlestick in detail.
-As part of this article, we are going to discuss the following pointers in detail.
+As part of this article, we are going to discuss the following pointers in detail which are related to Price Action Analysis in Trading.

 - What is Price Action Analysis?